UnitedHealthcare alleges ‘flawed and illegal’ Medicaid procurement process

 “This protest arises from one of the most important procurements in Florida’s history.
 Millions of vulnerable Floridians and tens of billions of tax dollars are at stake,” the petition reads.
 “Unfortunately, based on Agency procurement records released to date, there were fundamental flaws in the procurement process.”

-UnitedHealthcare additionally argues that AHCA did not implement the mandatory tiered scoring approach for assessing operational functions within the state as required by law.
+UnitedHealthcare additionally claims that AHCA did not implement the mandatory tiered scoring approach for assessing operational functions within the state as required by law.
 The scoring system mandates that preference points be awarded based on the extent to which health plans perform their operational functions in Florida.
 The absence of evidence showing that AHCA followed this tiered approach serves as supplement to UnitedHealthcare’s claim of a flawed procurement process.

 In addition, the protest noted that the negotiation team was “inadequately trained” and “misunderstood or misapplied” the selection criteria.
 Transcripts from negotiation sessions reveal confusion among team members about the definition and application of “best value,” a critical criterion for selecting awardees.
 This confusion, according to UnitedHealthcare, led to inconsistent and arbitrary decision-making.